loiht2/ml-platform-training-job/TESTING_SUMMARY.md

 - Easy to add new algorithms or parameters

 ### ✅ **Easier Container Integration**
-- Single environment variable to read: `TUNING_CONFIG`
+- Single environment variable to read: `TRAINING_CONFIG`
 - Standard JSON parsing in any language
 - Hierarchical structure (s3, xgboost, custom sections)